samplemaker/freefem_matlab_octave_plot/README.md

 #### Examples

-Read FE-Space connectivity data and a set of data vectors into the Matlab/Octave workspace:
+Read the FE-Space connectivity data and a set of data vectors into the Matlab/Octave workspace:

 ```Matlab
 [vh]=ffreaddata('capacitor_vh_2d.txt');